mitjafelicijan/jbmafp/README.md

   the root of `public` folder.
 No nesting allowed.
 - Comes with a small embedded HTTP server you can invoke with `jbmafo --server` which will server contents from `public` folder.
 Good for testing stuff.
+- After you have made your site you can easily create new content with `jbmafp --new "My new shitty title"`.
+This will create a new markdown file in content folder.

 ## Install